dlesbre/coq-prettier-makefile/README.md

 ![](render.png)

-Also has a feature to pretify error message by adding color and showing the relevant file location:
+Also prettifies error message by adding color and showing the relevant file location:

 ![](warning.png)

-## Installation and usage:
+## Installation

 This package requires ANSITerminal to build: